jcmgray/quimb/docs/dynamics and evolution.rst

     >>> lns
     (0.0, 0.27222905881173415, 0.45620792018155404, 0.5593762021046673, 0.5625027885480323, 0.4693229916795102, 0.311228611832485, 0.13832108516057381, 0.03885844451388185, 0.058663924562479174, 0.06616592139197426, 0.0380670545954638, 0.0, 0.0)

-If a dict of callables is supplied to ``compute``, (each should take two arguments, the time, and the state, as above), ``QuEvo.results`` will itself be a dictionary containing the results of each function at each time step, under the respective key:
+If a dict of callables is supplied to ``compute``, (each should take two arguments, the time, and the state, as above), ``Evolution.results`` will itself be a dictionary containing the results of each function at each time step, under the respective key:

 .. code-block:: python